Larry R. Ellis: Personal life

-Following his retirement from the United States Army, Ellis became President and CEO of DHB Industries, a manufacturer of body armor, and has served on the boards of SRA International, the Armed Forces Benefit Association, and Universal Systems and Technology.
+Following his retirement from the United States Army, Ellis became president and CEO of DHB Industries, a manufacturer of body armor, and has served on the boards of SRA International, the Armed Forces Benefit Association, and Universal Systems and Technology.
 He is an Associate of Burdeshaw Associates, Ltd., a defense consulting firm.
 He received the Distinguished Alumni Service Award from Indiana University.
 He is married to the former Jean Williams of Baltimore, Maryland, and has two adult daughters, one of whom is an army officer.

+In the 2024 United States presidential election, Ellis endorsed Kamala Harris.